conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-data-quality-producer-policy.md

 ## Note on Fields in WHERE Clause

-If you specify a field name in the where clause which does not exist in the record, then the condition will always fail, and the record will always be considered invalid.
+If you specify a field name in the where clause which does not exist in the record, then the condition will always fail and the record will always be considered invalid.
 Fields in the WHERE clause must exist in a record for it to be considered valid.

 ## Actions for Invalid Data